ericmedvet/slides/intro-ml-er-2223/01-intro.md

 1st part (6 CFUs, 48 hours): .note[for all: [IN20](https://corsi.units.it/IN20/descrizione-corso), [IN19](https://corsi.units.it/IN20/descrizione-corso), [SM35](https://dssc.units.it/), [SM34](https://corsi.units.it/SM34/descrizione-corso), and [SM64](https://corsi.units.it/SM64/descrizione-corso)]
 - what is machine learning?
-- evaluating a ML system
+- evaluating an ML system
 - supervised learning techniques
 - clustering
 - application to text